Every once in a while, a new traffic source will become all the rage.

 Concept 1: Karma

 Every link or discussion posted on the site can be voted on by everyone.
-Everyone’s vote counts for the same amount, so it’s essentially a democratic process.
+Everyone’s vote counts the same amount, so it’s a democratic process.
 An upvote means that you believe it’s a good post, while a downvote means the opposite.

 Concept 2: Subreddits